Home

 B2B SaaS Sales Consultant · Benelux & DACH

 Every sales manager's job description says the same three words: coach, develop, review.
 In reality, the time actually spent on them is minimal.
-The data is almost comically consistent.
-97% of managers acknowledge coaching is pivotal, but only 15% find the time for it.
-And 93% of managers rate their own coaching as high quality, while only 60% of their reps agree.
+And it shows up in the data harder than almost anything else I measure.

-1Cadence Beats Content
+2Cadence Beats Content

 2. One skill, practised (10 to 15 min).
 Pick the single weakest skill from that call and role-play it.
 Not discuss it, do it.
 Telling a rep what to fix changes nothing; rehearsing it does.